Vegetarian Greek Salad Stuffed Spaghetti Squash

 1. Preheat the oven to 400 and lightly oil a baking dish.

 2. Cut the top and bottom stems off the squash.
-Then cut it in down the middle vertically, to make two identical halves.
+Next, cut it in down the middle vertically, to make two identical halves.
 Scoop out the seeds.

-5. Remove the squash halves from the oven, flip them over, and gently fluff up the spaghetti strands with a fork.
+5. When the squash is done, remove the halves from the oven, flip them over, and gently fluff up the spaghetti strands with a fork.

-6. While the squash is still warm, drizzle about half the dressing down into the squash fibers so that it becomes flavorful throughout.
+6. Drizzle about half the dressing down into the squash fibers.

 Leave a Comment